to make a

-- A Defendant has 14 days from receipt of the Claim Form and/or Particulars of Claim in which to respond, by filing an Acknowledgment of Service or a Defence.
+- A Defendant has 14 days from receipt of the Claim Form and/or Particulars of Claim in which to respond, by filing an Acknowledgement of Service or a Defence.

-- If the Defendant does not respond in time you can request Judgment for the claimed debt in default.
-If an Acknowledgment of Service is filed within 14 days of service of the Claim Form, the Defendant then has a further 14 days to file a Defence to the claim.
+- If the Defendant does not respond in time you can request Judgement for the claimed debt in default.
+If an Acknowledgement of Service is filed within 14 days of service of the Claim Form, the Defendant then has a further 14 days to file a Defence to the claim.

-- If the Defendant then fails to file a Defence, Judgment can be entered in default.
+- If the Defendant then fails to file a Defence, Judgement can be entered in default.

 STAGE 3: Requesting Judgement

 If the debtor does not respond to your claim in time, you can request that the Court order them to pay and enters Judgement against them.
 We will charge the following costs for this request.
 These costs are recoverable from the debtor should they then pay.

 Solicitors’ Costs to Request Judgement

 When a request for Judgement is submitted to MCOL, it is normally processed within 48 hours.

 If you successfully obtain Judgement against the debtor, you can instruct the HCEO to try and enforce the Judgement and recover payment.